masoudhashemi/AWMS/README.md

     - **Feedback Agent** - Validates the solution of each sub-problem, providing feedback and suggesting adjustments or alternative tools if necessary.
     - **Explanation Agent** - Compiles detailed explanations for each step or the final solution, ensuring interpretability and clarity for the user.

+The `execution` agent is the main agent that orchestrates the execution of agent calls.

 ## Key Features

 - **Recursive Solution Generation**: Each complex math problem is decomposed into sub-problems.
 The message-passing agents are then recursively applied to each sub-problem, allowing for precise, step-by-step solutions.